Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 #
 "OF_USE_LEGACY_BATTERY_SERVICES" [NEW]
 - Set to 1 if the battery percentage in the status bar is not working properly (eg, if it shows 100% at all times)
 - default = 0
 #
+"OF_UNBIND_SDCARD_F2FS"
+- Set to 1 to try to unbind /sdcard if it is still bind-mounted, before data format or repair
+- This is only needed if there are problems with formatting data
+- default = 0
+#
 "OF_WIPE_METADATA_AFTER_DATAFORMAT" [NEW] [EXPERIMENTAL!!]